mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_differences.md

 `__unsafe_unretained`     | could be a nop #define  (`_autoreleasing`)
 ARC                       | never: but look for mulle-objc's AAM | ([what is this ?](https://www.yorkhua.com/objective-c-arc/))
-**@implementation()**     | never: class extension with added instance variables don't work for ( i in x)             | supported: what is known as "Fast Enumeration" **NSArray\<NSString\* \>**| never: generics are not in the cards | ([what is this ?](https://www.thomashanning.com/objective-c-lightweight-generics/)
+**@implementation()**     | never: class extension with added instance variables don't work **NSArray\<NSString\* \>**| never: generics are not in the cards | ([what is this ?](https://www.thomashanning.com/objective-c-lightweight-generics/)
 ObjectiveC++              | never: But the mulle-objc instance memory layout should be `this->__vtab` compatible to allow dual facing objects.
 NSArray *foo; foo[ 1]     | not planned: [^1] what is known as "Subscripting" | ([what is this ?](https://nshipster.com/object-subscripting/))